liangforstudy/fileCompare/README.md

 > ⚠️ **Warning!
 Every line in this app is 100% Vibecoded by Claude opus 5.5 Low!!!** ⚠️
 >
 > It works on my machine, so i hope it works on yours.
+But hey, at least it is free and no ads appear every time you use it.

 ![FileCompare showing two matching files](docs/screenshot.png)